nourhanahmedelbadawiem/airbnb-clone-project/README.md

 Faster Iteration	Clearly defined properties make it easier to apply global changes without manual editing.
 Accessibility	Ensures contrast and readability meet accessibility guidelines.

+Role	Responsibilities	Contribution to Project Success Project Manager	- Plan, track, and manage project timelines and deliverables.
+- Coordinate between teams.
+- Ensure project scope and budget are maintained.
+Keeps the team aligned, ensures deadlines are met, and communicates progress to stakeholders.
+Frontend Developers	- Develop responsive user interfaces using React, HTML, CSS, etc.
+- Integrate frontend with backend APIs.
+- Optimize performance and user experience.
+Delivers the visual and interactive aspects of the application users engage with.
+Backend Developers	- Design and implement APIs and database schemas.
+- Handle authentication, business logic, and data processing.
+- Ensure server security and scalability.
+Provides the core logic and infrastructure that powers the application.
+Designers	- Create UI/UX mockups and prototypes in tools like Figma.
+- Define visual styles, color schemes, and typography.
+- Conduct user research and usability testing.
+Ensures the application is intuitive, aesthetically pleasing, and user-centric.
+QA/Testers	- Develop test plans and write test cases.
+- Perform manual and automated testing.
+- Report bugs and ensure fixes are verified.
+Ensures product quality, stability, and a smooth user experience through rigorous testing.
+DevOps Engineers	- Set up CI/CD pipelines.
+- Manage cloud infrastructure, environments, and deployment.
+- Monitor performance and logs.
+Ensures reliable and scalable deployment, reducing downtime and enabling fast updates.
+Product Owner	- Define product vision, roadmap, and priorities.
+- Manage the product backlog.
+- Liaise with stakeholders to gather feedback.
+Aligns the product with user needs and business goals, ensuring valuable features are prioritized.
+Scrum Master	- Facilitate agile ceremonies (standups, sprint planning, retrospectives).
+- Remove blockers for the team.
+- Promote Agile principles.
+Supports team productivity, fosters continuous improvement, and ensures smooth Agile processes.